-Mini versions of our favorite skincare products help us maintain a solid skincare regimen while being away from home and these are super useful for transport because of the carry-on limits we often struggle with during traveling.
+Mini versions of our favorite skincare products help us maintain a solid skincare regimen while being away from home.
+These are super useful for transport because of the carry-on limits we often struggle with during traveling.

 Additionally, mini and travel-sized products are a great way to try a product you’ve had your eye on before you decide whether you want to invest in the full-sized version.